IOxCyber/CyberEssentials/Network_101/IP-and-Subnetting-related/IP&Subnetting.md

 - Class B – the classful subnet mask is /16.
 The number of Host IP addresses is 65,534
 - Class C – the classful subnet mask is /24.
 Only 254 Host IP addresses are available
 > Note: The number of usable IP addresses can be calculated: 2 ^ host bits – 2

-## Computer Network Types:
-- Ethernet (Local Area Network)
-- WLAN (Wi-Fi)
-- WAN (Wide Area Network)

-## Network Devices
-1. Router: Device that connects two or more packet-switched networks or subnetworks. manage traffic between WAN & LAN by forwarding data packets to intended IP addresses, and allowing multiple devices to use the same Internet connection.
-2. Hubs: quick but indiscriminate; when it receives a data packet, it will copy it and send it to every device connected to it.
-3. Switches: Slower but responsible; when it receives a data packet, it determines & send the data only to intended devices.
-4. Gateway: Default Gateway is router IP.
-5. Hop: It refers to the *number of routers* that a packet passes through from its source to its destination, By which we can determine if the device in Same network or not.